-Mobile plant: Any machinery, appliance or other similar device that is able to move independently, and is used
+Mobile plant: Any machinery, appliance or other similar device that is able to move independently, and is used for the purpose of performing construction work on a construction site.

 NIHLR: Noise-Induced Hearing Loss Regulations, 2003.

 OHS Act: Occupational Health and Safety Act (Act No. 85 of 1993 as amended.